Best gaming PC under $3000 – 3K PC build & prebuilt

-When you look up the perfect RAM pairing for a Ryzen 5000 CPU, 3200MHz RAM is pretty hard to beat for the price, however, the G.Skill Trident Z Neo 32GB 3600MHz RAM kit is an excellent choice for this warhorse of a build.
+When you look up the perfect RAM pairing for a Ryzen 7000 CPU, fast speeds are easy to come by, however, the G.Skill Trident Z5 NEO RGB 6000MHz RAM kit is an excellent choice for this type of build.

-With 32GB at your disposal, you’ll be able to run every game you could imagine, plus stream, multi-task, and do plenty of heavy workload tasks as well.
+With 32GB at your disposal, you’ll be able to run every game you could imagine, plus stream, multi-task, and do plenty of heavy workloads too.